signalfx/splunk-otel-collector/deployments/ecs/ec2/README.md

 # Amazon ECS EC2 Deployment

 Familiarity with Amazon ECS using launch type EC2 is assumed.
 Consult the [Getting started with the Amazon ECS console using Amazon EC2](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-ecs-ec2.html) for further reading.

-The [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector) (Collector) can be run as a Daemon service, if using the `ecs_observer` (see []), or as a Sidecar in an ECS cluster with EC2 launch type.
+The [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector) (Collector) can be run as a Daemon service, if using the `ecs_observer`, or as a Sidecar in an ECS cluster with EC2 launch type.

 Requires Collector release v0.34.1 or newer which corresponds to image tag 0.34.1 and newer.